Russell Wilson: 2022

 In Week 13 against the Baltimore Ravens, Wilson went 17 of 22 for 189 yards, no touchdowns, and no interceptions in a 10–9 loss.
 In Week 14 against the Kansas City Chiefs, Wilson went 23 of 36 for 247 yards, three touchdowns, and an interception in a 34–28 loss, but left the game after sustaining a concussion during the fourth quarter.
 Despite passing concussion protocols, Wilson missed the Week 15 game against the Arizona Cardinals.

-Wilson returned in Week 16 against the Los Angeles Rams, where he threw for 214 yards, a touchdown, and three interceptions, and was sacked six times in the 51–14 loss.
+Wilson returned in Week 16 on Christmas Day against the Los Angeles Rams, where he threw for 214 yards, a touchdown, and three interceptions, and was sacked six times in the 51–14 loss, with his interception to former teammate Bobby Wagner gaining internet fame due to the commentary of voice actor Bill Fagerbakke on the game's Nickelodeon broadcast, in which Fagerbakke acted in-character as Patrick Star.
 In a Week 17 rematch against the Kansas City Chiefs, Wilson went 26 of 38 for 222 yards, a touchdown, and an interception, along with 27 rushing yards and two rushing touchdowns in a 27–24 loss.
 In a Week 18 rematch against the Los Angeles Chargers, Wilson went 13 of 24 for 283 yards, three touchdowns, and an interception in a 31–28 win.

 Overall, Wilson passed for 3,524 yards, 16 touchdowns, and 11 interceptions along with 55 carries for 277 rushing yards and three rushing touchdowns in the 2022 season.
 The 2022 season was considered a massive disappointment for Wilson and the Broncos and resulted in the firing of head coach Nathaniel Hackett.
 Wilson was sacked more than any other quarterback in the 2022 season.
 The Broncos had the league's worst scoring offense with 287 total points for 16.9 points per game.
 Despite the disappointing season for Wilson, some of his teammates went on social media to express their support for him.
+In March 2023, it was revealed that Wilson underwent arthroscopic surgery on his right knee during the offseason.